icey-franken/projectKIL/documentation/feature-packets/0-2-existingUser-readme.md

 ## Templates Needed

 * existing-user-sign-in.pug
-* new-user-registration-form.pug
 * user-profile.pug

 ## Wire Frames or Sketches

 ## brainstorm

-* two options
-  * login for existing users
+* Existing Users Can:
-  * sign up for new users
+  * Create new projects (owned by user)
+  * read projects (owned by anyone)
+  * Update/edit projects (owned by user)
+  * delete projects (owned by user)
+  * like projects
+  * create comments on projects

+* WEEDS - add functionality for signed-in users to create comments and create, update, and delete projects
+  * ALL users can read comments and "like" projects